BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Position.md

 PG_TITLE: 04 Position and Rotation
 ---

-# Frames of Reference

-There are two frames of reference that BabylonJS uses with a mesh, the **world axes** and the **local axes**.
-In all diagrams and playgrounds X axis is red, Y axis is Green and Z axis is blue.
-In all examples a non symmetrical mesh, the pilot, will be used.
+# Position, Rotation and Scaling

+The 101 course only considers the setting of a meshes _position_, _rotation_ and _scaling_.
+[Further Reading](#further-reading) will show you a range of methods to translate and rotate a mesh by a given amount.

+Whatever the methods used they require a frame of reference, a means to describe the position, rotation or scaling and something to help visualize the effects of applying these.
+The visualization will be helped by the **Pilot** a constructed asymmetric shape.

 ![The Pilot](/img/how_to/Mesh/pilot.jpg)
 The Pilot

-When the pilot is created its position and rotation are both set to (0, 0, 0), its scaling to (1, 1, 1) and all frames of reference coincide.
+## Frames of Reference

+There are two frames of reference that Babylon.js uses, the **world axes** and the **local axes**.
+The origin of the **world axes** never changes.

+In all diagrams and playgrounds X axis is red, Y axis is Green and Z axis is blue.

+When meshes are created their center is placed at the origin of the **word axes** and their position is always placed relative to the **word axes**.

+The **local axes** move with the mesh.
+The origin of **local axes** is always at the created center of the mesh whatever its position.
+Rotations and scaling of a mesh are done with the centers of rotation and enlargement at the origin of the **local axes**.

+## Vectors

+All positions, rotations and scaling are give as 3 dimensional vectors using _new BABYLON.Vector3(x, y, z)_ and can be set separately.

+## The Pilot

+Following its creation the pilot's position is at the world origin with rotation zero for all axes and its scaling is one, both **world axes** and the pilot's **local axes** coincide.

 ![Creation of Pilot](/img/how_to/Mesh//pilot1.jpg)